 It remains to be seen whether the program will ultimately reach its potential for sustaining communities.
-The Paycheck Protection Program Flexibility Act (H.R.
-7010), which the President signed into law last Friday, has created welcome program flexibility.
+H.R.7010 has created welcome program flexibility.
 The new law replaces the rigid requirement that 75 percent of loan proceeds be spent on payroll as a condition of loan forgiveness with a 60 percent payroll spend requirement.
 ICBA continues to advocate for a 50/50 split, but 60/40 is a significant improvement.
 Further, the new law extends the timeframe in which PPP funds must be spent as a condition of forgiveness from 8 weeks to 24 weeks.
 The 8-week timeframe was simply unrealistic and unworkable.
-Many non-essential businesses are just now reopening and have not had the opportunity to spend their PPP funds.
+Many non-essential businesses have only recently reopened and have not had the opportunity to spend their PPP funds.